BackofenLab/B2_01_hidden_markov_models/README.md

 ### _Exercise 3 - Programming Assignment_
-In this exercise you will be working with dice: namely probabilities of different rolls, observations, state sequences etc.
+In this exercise you will be working with dice: namely probabilities of different rolls, observations, state sequences, etc.
 In order to make your experience better we implemented a Die class for you.

 You can create a die by simply providing the probabilities of the corresponding edges.